LAMrRau/SamsungMobilityDataSet/README.md

 ## Assignment: Raw data to suggested data sets (MeanAndStdDataSet.csv and AveragedDataSet.csv)

+Before you run the R script, make sure the working directory is set to the repository directory!

 The main method, **run_analysis.R**, sources the methods defined in **MergeTestAndTrainSet.R** and **renameActivityData.R**.

 The first step is the definition of the input files and the call for *mergeTestAndTrainSet(...)*.
 This call returns the merged data sets of the training and test set, called dataSet.
 Here, the variables (columns) are already filtered to contain only mean and standard deviation variables.